STIXProject/stixproject.github.io/getting-started/sample-walkthrough/index.md

 ## Where to go from here

-This tutorial tool a look at a very basic indicator.
+This tutorial took a look at a very basic indicator.
 You might be thinking "why should I use STIX when it takes 54 lines of complicated XML just to describe 3 IP addresses?"
 That's a good point, but it's important to keep in mind that STIX offers a lot of capabilities and when it's used for simple examples (like this one) much of those capabilities are reflected in things that seem redundant.
 For example, the "Observable" and "Object" layer of CybOX provide many capabilities that were not used, so they look superfluous.
 As you start to use more advanced capabilities, you'll begin to see that the things that might seem bulky in simple use cases become important.

 To start to work towards more advanced indicator matching, some concepts to research are: